Letters of recommendation are essential components of your MBA application.

 For the Deferred Enrollment program, Columbia asks your recommender to “please share how you feel the applicant will contribute to the Columbia Business School classroom and community.”

-If you are reapplying to Columbia, you need to have one new letter of recommendation that is different from the letters submitted in your previous application.
+If you are reapplying to business school, you need to submit a Columbia MBA recommendation letter different from those submitted in your previous application.

 Harvard Business School

-For your application to Harvard, your recommenders will have a two-part task.
+For your application to Harvard Business School, your recommenders will have a two-part task.
 The first part is to complete a “personal qualities and skills grid” and then answer questions similar to the following:

 “How do the candidate's performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles?
 Please provide specific examples.
 (300 words)